Aronnax9000/Aronnax9000.github.io/NeanderthalBride.md

 To meet his new bride will be really The Thing

 Oh Caveman oh caveman follow your dream
-As Wilford Brimley and Kurt Russell screams
+As Wilford Brimley and Kurt Russell scream
-Your mate's waiting for you the last of her race
+Your mate's waiting for you the last of your race
 just give her a minute to put on her face

 Norwegians found her during Antartic night
-antecedent to a whirly bird flight
+Just antecedent to whirly bird flight
 Her voice was so husky as husky could be